aspose-pdf-cloud/Aspose.PDF-Products/pdf/en/go/footer/image/_index.md

 ---
-title: Add Image to Footers of PDF via Cloud Go SDK
+title: Add Image to Footers of PDFs via Cloud Go SDK
 url: go/footer/image/
 description: Append image to the Footers of PDF documents using Aspose.PDF Cloud SDK in Go.
 Automating report formatting.
 lastmod: "2025-05-20"